Ahme2010/alx-system_engineering-devops/README.md

-text to bee add about scripts
+text to be add about variables